AndyB-WHG/e-volve-retail/README.md

 - The 'shopping-bag' icon in the Navbar on Tablet and Mobile screens appears out of line when deployed via Heroku, but is inline when deployed via Github in Development mode.
 Requires investigation.

+**Resolved Issues**

-- When adjusting the quantity of an item in the shopping bag, where the the item has a 'size' option, the size is not saved after the amendment and instead displays as blank (ie. 'Size   ').
+- When adjusting the quantity of an item in the shopping bag, where the the item has a 'size' option, the size was not being retained/displayed after the amendment.
+This is now fixed and was due to an incorrect variable being queried to display the product size.

-Due to time constraints it has not been possible investigate/correct these issues at the present time so are to be corrected at a later date.
+- On the 'My Profile' page, within the 'Order History' section, the quantity again was not appearing.
+Again, the error related to an incorrect variable call.
+This is now resolved.

+- When attempting to make an 'anonymous/guest' purchase, this resulted in an internal server error, due to incorrect code indention within the 'checkout page' view.
+Now resolved.

 ## Deployment